I-Dont-Remember/site/content/blog/venmo-wrapped.md

 +++
-categories = []
+categories = ["Guides"]
 date = 2023-01-04T06:00:00Z
-description = ""
-draft = true
-images = ["/uploads/venmo-wrapped-2022.jpg"]
-tags = []
-title = "Make Your Own Venmo Wrapped"
+description = "Not overwhelmed yet by all the Spotify Wrapped clones?
+Follow along to make your own Venmo Wrapped!" draft = true images = ["/uploads/venmo-wrapped-2022.jpg"] tags = ["venmo", "wrapped", "data"] title = "Make Your Own Venmo Wrapped" toc = true
 +++

-I'm no data scientist, but inspired by Spotify Wrapped (and even more so by [Jimmy John's Wrapped](https://twitter.com/BBarberie/status/1608476950108209158)) - let's explore what a Venmo Wrapped might look like!
-Unfortunately, this won't be as exciting as when Venmo left a public API open for the whole world's transactions - [https://publicbydefault.fyi/](https://publicbydefault.fyi/).
+I'm no data scientist, but inspired by Spotify Wrapped (and even more so by [Jimmy John's Wrapped](https://twitter.com/BBarberie/status/1608476950108209158)) - let's continue the [descent into year-end madness](https://news.yahoo.com/spotify-wrapped-created-end-menace-194534713.html) and make a Venmo Wrapped!

+{{< bootstrap-panel title="Venmo's Past Folly" >}}
+_Unfortunately, I can't promise this wil be as exciting as when Venmo left everyone's transactions public for the world to explore - making it easy to identify drug dealers, rough locations & schedules, and more -> [https://publicbydefault.fyi/](https://publicbydefault.fyi/)._
+{{< /bootstrap-panel >}}

 ## My Venmo Wrapped 2022